The resolution for this issue will change depending on whether you are working with Insane Mode on Microsoft 365, or On-Premises.

 - An active user can be found through the User Profile Service (which is often synchronized with your organization Active Directory)

-When migrating to Office 365 using the Insane Mode migration, it is possible to maintain the values for users that no longer exist on the destination site.
+When migrating to Microsoft 365 using the Insane Mode migration, it is possible to maintain the values for users that no longer exist on the destination site.
 However, this only extends to users and AD groups.
 This does not apply to SharePoint groups.
 Any such groups must be migrated manually before the migration to ensure that they remain.

 There are 2 possible solutions to this issue: